ralzohairi/string-functions/README.md

-# User-defined String Functions
+# User-defined TypeScript String Functions

 This project provides user-defined TypeScript functions for handling and manipulating strings in an Angular project and it was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.

 ## Where to find the functions in the Angular project?
-All the functions are in the `string-handling.service.ts` found in the path `src/app`.
+All functions are in the `string-handling.service.ts` in the folder path `src/app`.

 ## Development server